2025 Paraguayan protests

 On 28 September 2025, protests began in Paraguay against the administration of President Santiago Peña, first staged by a group known as Generación Z Paraguay.
 Commonly described by the media as part of the Gen Z protests, they are the first mass-scale protests in the country since 2021, with the protests being inspired by the 2025 Peruvian protests.
+The indigenous peoples in Paraguay joined the protest after the office of the Instituto Paraguayo del Indígena (INDI) was moved to a military base, also demanding the removal of the head of the INDI, Juan Ramón Benegas.
+The protests ended on October 3, 2025, after the government accepted the demands of the protesters.